open-telemetry/opentelemetry-specification/specification/overview.md

 ### API

 API packages consist of the cross-cutting public interfaces used for instrumentation.
 Any portion of an OpenTelemetry client which is imported into third-party libraries and application code is considered part of the API.
-To manage different levels of stability, every signal has its own, independent API package.
-Stable APIs may then be bundled up into a unified API which provides additional convenience methods.

 ### SDK